 If you remain dissatisfied with the outcome at stage 1, you can ask for your complaint to go through an internal review.

-The Information Governance Officer will pass this over to the Director of Safety, who has not been involved with the complaint until this point.
-The Director of Safety will write to you to advise you what steps are being taken to investigate the complaint.
+The Information Governance Officer will pass this over to a member of the Senior Leadership Team who has not been involved with the request or complaint until this point.
+They will write to you to advise you what steps are being taken to investigate the complaint.

-The Director of Safety will write to you with the findings of the review as soon as possible but in any event within 20 working days of the stage 2 complaint being received if your request was processed under the Freedom of Information Act or 40 working days if your request was processed under the Environmental Information Regulations.
+They will write to you with the findings of the review as soon as possible but in any event within 20 working days of the stage 2 complaint being received if your request was processed under the Freedom of Information Act or 40 working days if your request was processed under the Environmental Information Regulations.
 If there are likely to be any delays in meeting this deadline, you will be informed straight away.
-When writing with the council’s decision, the Director of Safety will advise you of your right to complain to the Information Commissioner if you are dissatisfied with the council’s response.
+When writing with the council’s decision, the member of the Senior Leadership Team will advise you of your right to complain to the Information Commissioner if you are dissatisfied with the council’s response.

 If you require a hard copy of any of the information on this page please contact us.
 There may be a charge for providing printed copies.